Surface vs. Island: When Your Browser Should Stay Yours

 When your browser should stay yours.

 Forked Chromium browsers solve real problems.
-Here is where the architecture caps out, and where Surface picks up: native patch cadence, no migration tax, on-prem control plane, full data sovereignty.
+Here is where the architecture caps out, and where Surface picks up: native patch cadence, no migration tax, on-prem control plane, data sovereignty.

 Same problem space.
 Different physics.